 I will continue to set my maths which is online ( www.mymaths.co.uk) to consolidate what we have been learning.
 This is to be the main maths homework resource.
 However, I will occasionally set other maths problems in the orange book to complement what we are doing or if I think it is appropriate.

 It is school policy to set homework and for your child to complete it.
 The homework consolidates work we have done in class and encourages independence.
 However, if your child is unable to complete homework for any reason, such as a family trip, please just write a note to this effect in the homework book.
 Your child should not spend more than 20 minutes on any homework .

-Monday Music and Drama
+Friday Music and Singing

 Dates for your diary: